top of page

 How to Create and Use Free Canva Templates

 Have you heard about Canva?
-Canva is a free, online app that has the ability to create nearly any type of digital file - social media, flyers, brochures, posters, documents.
+Canva is a free, online app that can create nearly any type of digital file - social media, flyers, brochures, posters, and documents.
 One of my best productivity hacks is using Canva as a template.
 (There is also a paid upgrade.
-I am currently using the free version).
+I am using the free version to create this tutorial.
+Full disclosure: I have upgraded to the paid version, but this tutorial uses the free version).

 By using templates.
 I don't have to constantly recreate the wheel.
 I can come up with a consistent look and feel for social media posts.
 Templates save a ridiculous amount of time and are also a great way to help reduce overwhelm and decision fatigue.